 A couple of old grade school and high school friends and I made this hike this extended Memorial Day weekend.
 There aren't very many times when we can all be together, so we all traveled from across the country to meet in Phoenix.
 The only problem with that is because none of us have been hiking in Arizona before, we planned our trip at the beginning of fire season!
 We originally planned our hike to be somewhere on the Highline Trail, but soon found out that the entire lower rim area of Tonto National Forrest was closed due to fire restriction.

-Since we got in late and had some "misplaced" baggage issues we were unable to find a trailhead that night.
+Since we got in late and had some "misplaced" baggage issues, we were unable to find a trailhead that night.
 We woke up on Friday and headed to the nearest ranger station to find out which areas weren't closed.
-Thanks to the wonderful people at the Payson Ranger District and the Mogollon Rim Ranger District we were able to find this trail.
-Finding the trailhead was very easy and it was well labeled, however if your vehicle has low clearance you may want to park it where FR 81 E and FR 693 meet, whereas there are many difficult areas to pass.
-We were planning on being in the woods for 5 days, so we loaded up our packs and hit the trail, at the top of FR 693.
-Once we walked the 2 miles to the top of canyon, the view was absolutely breathtaking.
+Thanks to the outstanding people at the Payson Ranger District and the Mogollon Rim Ranger District, we were able to find this trail.
+Finding the trailhead was very easy, and it was well labeled, however, if your vehicle has low clearance you may want to park it where FR 81 E and FR 693 meet, whereas there are many difficult areas to pass.
+We were planning on being in the woods for five days, so we loaded up our packs and hit the trail at the top of FR 693.
+Once we walked the 2 miles to the top of the canyon, the view was absolutely breathtaking.
 Being from Ohio, we don't get to see that kind of beauty very often.

-After we rehydrated, we decided to start the knee-busting trip down the switchback-laden trail (we did not have them, but I would definitely recommend trekking poles).
-We were able to do it in 35-45 minutes, depending if you had the light or heavy pack.
-The view was amazing; with great perspectives both up and down the canyon along the West Clear Creek, although I would stop to take it in (the terrain demands your utmost attention).
-We made it down to the bottom of the trail in one piece and proceeded along the trail to the nearest campsite.
-We got extremely lucky because the group that was there was packing up and getting ready to leave.
-While a couple of us stayed behind to squat on the site, others decided to hike up river to see if there was any other campsites.
+After we rehydrated, we decided to start the knee-busting trip down the switchback-laden trail (we did not have them, but I would recommend trekking poles).
+We were able to do it in 35-45 minutes, depending on if you had the light or heavy pack.
+The view was amazing, with great perspectives both up and down the canyon along the West Clear Creek, although I would stop to take it in (the terrain demands your utmost attention).
+We made it down to the bottom of the trail in one piece and proceeded along the path to the nearest campsite.
+We got fortunate because the group that was there was packing up and getting ready to leave.
+While a couple of us stayed behind to squat on the site, others decided to hike upriver to see if there were any other campsites.
 They returned and said the one we found at the bottom of the Tramway Trail is, by far, the best, although there is not a shortage of quality sites either way (but be prepared to get your feet wet).
-There is an excellent swimming/cooling off area less than 100 feet from the campsite with a great area to fill up water.
+There is an excellent swimming/cooling off area less than 100 feet from the campsite with a great spot to fill up water.
 The site was large enough for our 4-person tent and two 2-person tents with plenty of room to spare for other tents and activities.
 The ground at the campsite is mostly ash and soft dirt and sand.
 I walked around barefoot while my various footwear dried out.
 The only drawback to this campsite location is the fact that it is at the bottom of the Tramway Trail, pretty much on the trail to the other sites.
-So if you are looking for a place with constant seclusion, you may want to go either up or down river.
+If you are looking for a place with constant seclusion, you may want to go up or downriver.
 We had maybe a dozen groups come thru our site the entire time we were there, although most groups tried to avoid cutting thru our site.

 The trail is one of the only two maintained routes into the upper end of West Clear Creek from the north side.
 It is a steep trail, affording views of the creek from the rim.
 The trail lies within the West Clear Creek Wilderness and is closed to the use of motorized and mechanized transport (including bicycles).
 The trail is not suitable for horse traffic.